flea2003/TrackAnomalyDetection/simulator/README.md

 ### 1. Selecting the dataset

 A wanted dataset file should be added to [`streaming_data`](streaming_data) directory.
-The default dataset that we have been using can downloaded from https://www.marinetraffic.com/research/dataset/marinetraffic-automatic-identification-system-ais/.
+The default dataset that we have been using can be downloaded from https://www.marinetraffic.com/research/dataset/marinetraffic-automatic-identification-system-ais/.

 If another dataset which has a different format is added, a new parser class should be implemented in [`parsers`](src/main/java/parsers) directory.
 It should implement the interface [`Parser`](src/main/java/parsers/Parser.java).
 You can check how [the current parser](src/main/java/parsers/DEBSParser.java) is implemented.